Lada Niva

 The Lada Niva Legend, formerly called the Lada Niva, VAZ-2121, VAZ-2131, and Lada 4×4 (ВАЗ-2121, ВАЗ-2131, Лада Нива), is a series of four-wheel drive, small (hatchback), and compact (wagon and pickup) off-road cars designed and produced by AvtoVAZ since 1977.
 Initially aimed at the rural market, later models also targeted urban users.
 The three- and later five-door 4×4 hatchbacks were sold under the Lada marque in many markets, and have been in continuous production since 1977.

-In the 1990s, three and five-door wagons on a 50 cm longer wheelbase and an extra-long wheelbase pick-up were added to the range.
-After the original Land Rover and its successor, the Land Rover Defender, were discontinued in 2016, the Niva became the longest production run off-road light vehicle still manufactured in its original form.
+In the 1990s, three- and five-door wagons on a 50 cm longer wheelbase and an extra-long wheelbase pick-up were added to the range.
+After the original Land Rover and its successor, the Land Rover Defender, were discontinued in 2016, the Niva became the longest-production-run off-road light vehicle still manufactured in its original form.
 By the end of 2020, an estimated 650,000 Lada Nivas had been sold globally.

 The Lada Niva is the world's first mass-produced off-road vehicle with a unibody construction (fully integrated body and frame).
 It is the predecessor of current crossover SUVs, most of which are built similarly.
-It was part inspiration for the Suzuki Vitara.

 In August 2020, Lada took over production of the 2003 Chevrolet Niva and rebranded it the "new" Lada Niva.
 In December 2020, the new Niva was further rebranded as the Lada Niva Travel, while the old model was renamed Lada Niva Legend in January 2021.

-Outside Russia, the Niva primarily competes with the Suzuki Jimny, a similarly designed off-road mini SUV.

 Name

-Нива (Niva) is a Russian word that literally means "(corn) field", but also "area of practice".
+Нива (Niva) is a Russian word that literally means "(corn) field".
 The name Niva (НИВА) was formed as an acronym from the initials of Niva's chief designers' children: Pyotr Prusov's two daughters and Vladimir Solovyev's two sons.

 The Lada Niva was formerly called the Lada 4×4, or the VAZ-2121 in the domestic Russian market.
 The name was changed after the brand was transferred to General Motors, though AvtoVAZ retained the rights to the equivalent Cyrillic name: Нива.
-It was also marketed as the Lada Sport in Iceland, Lada Taiga in Austria, Bognor Diva in Uruguay, and Lada Cossack in the United Kingdom.
+It was also marketed as the Lada Sport in Iceland, Lada Taiga in Austria, and Lada Cossack in the United Kingdom.
 In 2014, it was sold as the LADA 4×4 in Russia.
 Since 2021, it is sold as the Lada Niva Legend in Russia.